 Keywords: Apis mellifera, pesticide, fungicide, neonicotinoid, chalkbrood

-ABSTRACT Recent research has focused on the negative impacts of pesticides on honey bee health.
-Over 4 years, we surveyed pesticide residues in stored pollen (bee bread), as well as covert and overt disease incidence as part of our National Honey Bee Disease Survey (NHBDS).
-78.5% percent of all samples collected had at least one product detected, with an average of 3 compounds per contaminated sample.
-Of the 81 different products found, 29 of these co-occurred in samples at greater frequencies then expected by chance.
-Overall 6% (38 of 632) of the samples exceeded a Hazard Quotient (HQ) of 1,000, equivalent to 10% of a honey bees LD50, while 0.5% (n =3) exceeded an HQ of 10,000, suggesting honey bees would consume their LD50 during their nursing phase.
+ABSTRACT The potential impacts of pesticides on honey bee health has been the focus of many recent research efforts.
+Over 4 years, we surveyed pesticide residues in stored pollen (bee bread), as well as covert and overt disease incidence as part of our US National Honey Bee Disease Survey (NHBDS).
+More than three-fourths (78.5%) of all samples (n=632) collected had at least one pesticide product detected, with an average of 3 compounds per contaminated sample.
+Of the 81 different products found, 28 of these co-occurred in samples with other pesticides at greater frequencies than expected by chance.
+Overall 6% (38 of 632) of the samples exceeded a Hazard Quotient (HQ) of 1,000, equivalent to 10% of a honey bees lethal dose (LD50), while 0.5% (n =3) exceeded a HQ of 10,000, suggesting honey bees would consume their LD50 during their nursing phase.
+While varroacides predominated (61.2%), fungicides were also fairly common, with at least one fungicide detected in 22% of samples (n = 142), and up to seven different fungicides detected in a single sample.
 Very few samples (5.2%; n = 33) were contaminated with neonicotinoids.
-While varroacides predominated (61.2%), fungicides were also fairly common, with at least one fungicide detected in 22% of samples (n = 142), and up to seven different fungicides detected in a single sample.
-The neonicotinoids were predominantly detected in maize crop producing regions, while fungicide detections were correlated with landscapes used to produce specialty crops.
-We found fungicide prevalence was linked with increased Nosema sp. load, chalkbrood and black queen cell virus incidence, but a reduced incidence of DWV.
-Apiaries without Varroa destructor typically had residues from multiple varroacides, while samples with high varroa loads (10+ varroa per 100 bees) had significantly higher HQ scores.
+The neonicotinoids were predominantly detected near maize and orange producing land, while fungicide detections were correlated with maize and specialty crop fields.
+We found fungicide prevalence was linked with increased Nosema sp. load, overt chalkbrood and covert black queen cell virus incidence, but a reduced incidence of DWV.
+Apiaries without Varroa destructor typically had residues from multiple varroacides, while samples with high varroa loads (10+ varroa per 100 bees) had significantly higher Hazard Quotient scores.
+When we compare disease incidence to landscape, controlling for season and region, we find significantly higher prevalence and levels of Nosema sp. in apiaries near corn during planting and near oranges, other treefruits and horticultural field crops, all of which are also associated with higher fungicide and neonicotinoid levels.
+We observe similar landscapes associated with higher incidence of black queen cell virus, iapv and abpv (?).
+Deformed wing virus was associated with winter wheat during planting, and berry fields.
+Varroa destructor is less clearly related to landscape factors.
 Both the mean number of pesticides and the mean number of fungicides detected per sample have increased over time, suggesting greater landscape saturation.

-Introduction:
+This research is the most comprehensive assessment of real world pesticide exposures in US managed colonies to date.
+By linking exposure to colony morbidity measures it highlights areas of concern and should act as a guide for researches, policy makers and extension personnel dedicated to helping beekeepers keep their colonies healthy.

-Pesticides play an important role in pollinator decline (1-4), strongly impacting reproductive fitness of solitary and social bees, though healthy honey bee colonies with a large reserve workforce are better able to withstand pesticide pressures (5, 6).
-However, honey bees face complex interactions of pesticides with viruses, parasites and poor nutrition (7-9), which weaken honey bee immune defenses and have been tied to colony declines (2, 4, 10).
+Pesticides play an important role in pollinator decline (1-4), strongly effecting reproductive fitness of solitary and social bees.
+Though healthy honey bee colonies with a large reserve workforce are better able to withstand pesticide pressures (5, 6), complex interactions of pesticides with viruses, parasites and poor nutrition (7-9) can weaken honey bee immune defenses and have been tied to colony declines (2, 4, 10).
 The picture is further complicated by the toxic mix of pesticide residues entering the hive environment and colony food stream with 7.1 different pesticide residues detected on average in pollen samples (11-13).
 Many of these pesticides have synergistic interactions (12, 14-17), making the risk to honey bee health difficult to untangle.